Designations Congruent with Things: Chapter 3

 “No man, I was hypothesis testing.”

-Newt is pretty sure that Hermann was also hypothesis testing, which would explain the slap.
-They just had begun with different hypotheses.
-It turned out neither of them had been entirely correct in their initial suppositions, but they had ruled some stuff out at the end of the day.
+Newt is pretty sure Hermann was also hypothesis testing, which would explain the slap.
+They’d just begun with different hypotheses.
+It turned out neither of them had been entirely correct in their initial suppositions, but they’d ruled some stuff out at the end of the day.

 Science, man.
 Kickass.

-Demonstrable kickassishness of science aside though, he's still not totally sure what just happened there and whether his observations on the philosophical implications of the drift had made it out of his mouth, and, if they had, what he'd actually said.
-Apparently, if he had said something?
+Demonstrable kickassishness of science aside though, he's still not totally sure what just happened there and whether his observations on the philosophical implications of the Drift had made it out of his mouth, and, if they had, what he'd actually said.
+Apparently, if he’d said something?
 It had been poetic.

 In Newt's opinion, that argues against it being a verbal thing.